SimonWaldherr/WorkingTimeMeasurementSystem/README.md

 * Security features, such as input validation and protection against SQL injections.
 * Error handling and input validation for user interactions.
 * A user-friendly and responsive user interface.

+## License

+This project is provided under the MIT License.